-During 2009, NCM LLC entered into a network affiliate agreement with Starplex Operating L.P. ("Starplex") for NCM LLC to provide in-theatre advertising services to Starplex in its theatre locations.
+During 2009, NCM LLC entered into a network affiliate agreement with Starplex Operating L.P. ("Starplex") for NCM LLC to provide in-theatre advertising services and Fathom Events to Starplex in its theatre locations.
 The affiliate agreement was entered into at terms that are similar to those of our other network affiliates.
-Starplex is affiliated with Hunt Capital Group LLC, of which James R. Holland, Jr., an independent director (resigned on October 27, 2014), is President and Chief Executive Officer.
-In 2014, we incurred advertising operating costs of approximately \$3.5 million for payments made to the affiliate under the agreement.
+Starplex is affiliated with Hunt Capital Group LLC, of which James R. Holland, Jr., an independent director, is President and Chief Executive Officer.
+In 2013, we incurred advertising operating costs of \$2.9 million for payments made to the affiliate under the agreement.